 All ‘harvesters’ must be accredited and licensed by state agencies and must operate under strict hygiene and animal welfare Codes of Practice.
-Products derived from kangaroos include meat for human consumption and skins for leather products.
+Products derived from kangaroos include meat for human and pet food consumption and skins for leather products.
 Some skin and meat is used domestically, with the remainder exported to more than 55 countries.
 A large proportion of human consumption kangaroo meat is exported.

 The AgriFutures Kangaroo Program is funded by the R&D component of the statutory macropod levy set at between 3c and 7c per carcasse, which is paid by industry participants.

 View the AgriFutures Kangaroo Program income and expenditure for 2020-21 statement.